-A federally funded program awarding amounts to students demonstrating financial need as determined by the FAFSA, ranging from \$591 to \$5,815 per academic year.
+A federally funded program awarding amounts to students demonstrating financial need as determined by the FAFSA, ranging from \$593 to \$5,920 per academic year.
 As of July 1, 2012, a student can receive the Federal Pell Grant for no more than 12 semesters or the equivalent of (roughly) six years.
 Supplemental Educational Opportunity Grant (SEOG): A federally funded program administered by the financial aid office for students demonstrating extreme financial need.
-Award amounts at PCA&D are usually \$200 per academic year for full-time students.
+Award amounts at PCA&D are usually \$300 per academic year for full-time students demonstrating highest financial need.
 Pennsylvania State Grant: